5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

        id1(((Input 8))) -->Aid2{Mixer 35} -->id2(Node 24: Mic Jack)
 ```

 ## IV.
-Tracing possible paths
-Now that we know how to read the schematic of the ALC269 Codec, we can deduce all the available routings and use it to create what's called a pathmap later.
+Creating a Pathmap

-A pathmap describes the signal flow within the codec from the Pin Complex to  physical outputs and from Inputs to Pin Complexes.
-Some routings ar fixed (internal Mics) while others can be routed freely.
-Some Nodes cane even be input and output at the same time.
-The path a signal takes is defined by the nodes it travels through.
-In macOS, the pathmap is limited to 8 nodes.
+The Pathmap describes the signal flow within the codec from Pin Complex Nodes to physical outputs and from Inputs to Pin Complex Nodes.
+Some routings are fixed (internal Mics) while others can be routed freely.
+Some Nodes can even be both, input and output.
+The data has to be entered in a PlatformsXX.xml later.

-### Creating a table (optional)
+### Tracing possible paths (optional)
-We will use to the schematic as a visual aid to trace all possible connections and create a table with all the relevant info which makes routing easier later:
+Now that we know how to read the schematic of the Codec, we can use it to trace all available paths the codec provides and create a chart with it, which helps later when transferring the data into .xml:

 Node ID (Pin Complex)| Device Name/Type            | Path(s)               | EAPD
 ---------------------|-----------------------------|-----------------------|:----: